 The presentation, which will not disappoint anyone who is suspicious of this return, saw Spikes talk about cameras tracking your eyes, the nebulous term "Web3" and even a credits-based virtual currency.
 You can watch it for yourself below, but I'll do my best to break it down for you.

-Spikes, who bought the company out from bankruptcy, spoke to an applauding crowd, but his proposal seems curious and unfinished.
-Spikes delivered his presentation, though, with a confidence based around the demand for MoviePass 1.0.
-According to Spikes, 3 million MoviePass users saw 50 million movies in 4,000 theaters, amounting to 4% of the marketshare in the U.S.; he also claimed that MoviePass drove substantial amounts of traffic to independent theaters.
-That would make MoviePass the second ranked exhibitor by Spikes' math.
+Spikes, who bought the company out of bankruptcy, spoke to an applauding crowd, but his proposal seems curious and unfinished.
+Spikes delivered his presentation, though, with confidence based on the demand for MoviePass 1.0.
+According to Spikes, 3 million MoviePass users saw 50 million movies in 4,000 theaters, amounting to 4% of the market share in the U.S.; he also claimed that MoviePass drove substantial amounts of traffic to independent theaters.
+That would make MoviePass the second-ranked exhibitor by Spikes' math.

 In full disclosure, I'm a former MoviePass member, but not a part of any class-action lawsuits that went after the company.
 I would love MoviePass 2.0 to be the rebirth of the original.
 But how is MoviePass 2.0 supposed to work?
 If you're wondering the same thing, brace yourselves here for a lot of buzzwords that didn't get explanations.